akorn/zfsbackup/README.md

 *With* sub-sources, it's not much simpler, but perhaps more intuitive:

  * Have a single `sources.d` directory on the client for the entire subtree.
-   * Use `create-and-mount-snapshot` as a pre-client script to create a recursive snapshot before the backup.
+   * Create the `recursive-snapshot` flag file and use `create-and-mount-snapshot` as a pre-client script to create a recursive snapshot before the backup.
    * *Do* set up separate write-only rsync modules for the lower elements of the hierarchy on the server; *don't* use `no-xdev` on the client (so that it backs up each fs separately).
    * Create a sub-source for each member fs in a hierarchy that matches the real fs hierarchy.
 (TODO: write a helper script for this.)
-   * Symlink the `check-if-changed-since-snapshot` pre-client script into all your pertinent `sources.d` directories.
+   * Symlink the `check-if-changed-since-snapshot` pre-client script into all your pertinent `sources.d` directories, including the sub-sources.
+   * TODO: implement a mechanism to force sub-sources to back up a specific snapshot (one just created recursively from the topmost dataset).
  * Create separate filesystems on the server and arrange them in the same hierarchy they're in on the client (TODO: write a helper script for this).
  * Make sure the backupserver creates a recursive snapshot when the backup is finished (add `-r` to the `make-snapshot` command line in `post-xfer exec`).
  * Set up a separate sources.d-style directory and an accompanying server-side rsync module for `/lxc/guest1/rootfs/home` (and any other filesystems you want to be able to back up separately); in the client-side directory, put a check script that returns 1 if it's not run interactively (or if a specific environment variable is not set, or something), so that this backup job is not triggered during the scheduled runs but can be triggered manually.